jhorey/ferry/docs/sources/install/hpcloud.rst

 Just copy the the ID of the `myuser-network` and `myuser-router` into the `network` and `router` fields.

+Next you need to configure your ssh key.

+- `hp.deploy.ssh` : name of the ssh key you'd like to use for VM creation

-Next, you need to configure your HP Cloud key.
-Notice that under `hp` and `deploy`, there's a field called `ssh`.
-Replace `ferry-keys` with the name of your HP Cloud key.
-You'll also need a copy of the private key placed in the `/ferry/keys/` directory.
-This key is used by Ferry to connect to the VMs and to start the various Ferry processes.
+On your client, you'll need to place a  copy of the private key placed in the `/ferry/keys/` directory.

 Finally, here are the list of optional values that you can set.

 - `system.proxy` : set to `true` if you're running your client in the OpenStack cluster.
-- `hp.params.zone` : availability zone (set to `az1`, `az2`, or `az3`)
 - `hp.deploy.personality` : the default personality to use.
 Highly recommended to use `standard.small` or larger

 Running Examples